ContainerCraft/kc2/library/vyos/README.md

-# VyOS Network Architecture
+# K8s Kubevirt VyOS QNAP Network Architecture

 A Secure, Scalable, and Modern Networking Appliance on Kubernetes ✨🚀

-Welcome to VyOS & Router / Firewall Network Architecture!
-This repository provides a comprehensive implementation of a secure, segmented, and scalable network architecture using VyOS as the core routing and network management platform.
-Whether you're a hobbyist, small business administrator, or professional network engineer, this project aims to deliver a versatile framework adaptable to various environments, including home labs, SMB networks, and enterprise scenarios. 🏠💼🌟
+An advanced Kubevirt + VyOS Network Architecture providing a comprehensive implementation of a secure, segmented, and scalable network architecture using VyOS as the core routing and network management platform.
+Whether you're a hobbyist, small business administrator, or professional network engineer, this sample project offers a starting point to deliver a versatile network framework adaptable to various environments, including home labs, SMB networks, and enterprise scenarios. 🏠💼🌟

 ## Overview 🌟

-VyOS serves as a powerful and flexible router OS, enabling detailed control over network configurations and security.
+**VyOS**: is a powerful and flexible router OS, enabling detailed control over network configurations and security.
 This project leverages VyOS to create a multi-VLAN architecture that isolates traffic between zones while providing efficient routing and firewall capabilities.
 The design adheres to best practices in network segmentation and secure deployment, offering clear documentation and a pathway to production-grade deployments.
 By implementing this architecture, users can effectively manage complex network requirements while maintaining robust security measures.

+**Kubevirt**: is a powerful and flexible virtualization platform, enabling detailed control over network configurations and security.
+This project leverages Kubevirt to orchestrate the deployment of VyOS instances on Kubernetes.

+**Talos**: is a modern Kubernetes Linux distribution, offering the smoothest Kubernetes experience for your infrastructure.

 ### Features 🔧📖

-- **Comprehensive Segmentation**: 📊 Logical separation of traffic into zones (LAN, MGMT, IoT, DMZ) via VLANs and subnets ensures clear organization and enhanced security.
+- **Segmentation**: 📊 Logical separation of traffic into zones (LAN, MGMT, IoT, DMZ) via VLANs and subnets ensures clear organization and enhanced security.
-- **Security-Focused**: 🛡️ Fine-grained firewall rules and NAT configurations to protect resources and control access, allowing administrators to enforce stringent policies across all zones.
+- **Security**: 🛡️ Fine-grained firewall rules and NAT configurations to protect resources and control access, allowing administrators to enforce stringent policies across all zones.
-- **Scalable Design**: 📈 Configurable to add new VLANs, zones, and WAN connections with minimal disruption, ensuring future growth is seamless and manageable.
+- **Scalable**: 📈 Configurable to add new VLANs, zones, and WAN connections with minimal disruption, ensuring future growth is seamless and manageable.
-- **Cloud-Native Integration**: ☁️ Deployment on Kubernetes via KubeVirt with modern specifications for cloud-native environments enables easy integration with containerized workflows.
+- **Cloud-Native**: ☁️ Deployment on Kubernetes via KubeVirt with modern specifications for cloud-native environments enables easy integration with containerized workflows.
-- **Community-Driven Documentation**: 📚 Detailed guides, diagrams, and configuration examples empower contributors and users with the knowledge to customize and extend the architecture. 🌐🔥🛡️

 ## Network Architecture 🌐

 ### Physical Design 🔌

-The network runs on a single interface acting as a VLAN trunk (`eth0`).
+This network architecture is designed for a single interface Upstream / WAN / ISP connection.
+It runs on a single interface acting as a VLAN trunk (`eth0`).
 Traffic segmentation is achieved through VLAN tagging, with the WAN connection also on a tagged VLAN.
 This design simplifies physical infrastructure requirements while maintaining logical isolation. 🧙

+Implementation requires at least a managed switch with VLAN support.

 ### Logical Design 🧠
 The network is segmented into distinct VLANs and subnets to achieve robust security and efficient traffic management.
 Each VLAN serves a specific purpose: